 Story: by Robert McKee: pp. 361-362, 381-382

 Some of this material was taken from his Build a Better Story.
 The book describes a process that eases the work involved in developing a story.
 This reduces the time spent in reworking flawed and imperfect drafts.
-Following the process allows more time to be spent on the creative activities and shortens the time spent on less creative work.
+Following the process allows more time to be spent on creative activities and shortens the time spent on less creative work.

 Besides the process, Build a Better Story takes a unique approach to character building and plotting.
 It identifies problem areas that inexperienced writers struggle with and explains how to address those problems including character motivation and scene design.